-Laboratory refrigerators and laboratory freezers are designed and constructed to meet much stricter standards than typically found in household or commercial units.
-Pharmaceuticals, blood and plasma, for example, must be stored within tight temperature ranges to avoid loss of potency or spoilage.
+A lab freezer or refrigerator is designed and constructed to meet much stricter standards than typically found in household or commercial units.
+Vaccines, other pharmaceuticals, blood and plasma, for example, must be stored within tight temperature ranges to avoid loss of potency or spoilage.

-Storing valuable or irreplaceable biological specimens are other examples where temperature control is critical.
+- Storing valuable or irreplaceable biological specimens is another example where proper temperature control is critical.

-Laboratory refrigerators typically operate from 2⁰C to 10⁰C and freezers from -10⁰C to -25⁰C although there are exceptions based on models.
+While most Lab freezers usually operate from -10⁰C to -25⁰C there are exceptions based on models.
 Low-temperature freezers again depending on models are available for temperatures to – 25⁰, -30⁰ and -40⁰C.
-Ultra-low temperature freezers can be set from -50⁰ to -86⁰C.

 A suggestion: If you are buying a lab freezer choose one that delivers the temperature you need because the lower the temperature the more power it requires.